DHRUV5656/finalproject/README.md

 Dentile: Your Smile, Our Priority.

-Dentile is an innovative dental clinic website designed to address the aforementioned challenges and provide a seamless and informative experience for users seeking dental care.
+Dentile is an innovative dental clinic website designed to address the different challenges and provide a seamless and informative experience for users seeking dental care.

 ## Home page